MinchinWeb/prjct/README.rst

 *Sphinx* is a static site generator, originally concieved for generating Python documentation, written in Python.
-Currently, entries from *jrnl* can be exported to Markdown formatted text files, and these text files can then be fed to *Sphinx* to create a blog using the *ABlog* extention.
+Currently, entries from *jrnl* can be exported to Markdown formatted text files, and these text files can then be fed to *Sphinx* to create a blog using the *ABlog* extension.
 *prjct* can build on this behaviour.
-For each defined project, a page, similiar to a tag page, will be generated.
+For each defined project, a page, similar to a tag page, will be generated.
 This page will list the project overview, a list of the open todo items, the recently completed items, and then a list entries tagged with the project name.